kreijack/bombrowser/tests/TESTS.md

 Test description:
 - select from the menu "Search mode->advanced"
 - insert code =820001 and press ENTER
-- select a code

 Expected result:
-- Only the code 820001 is showed

-Passed: [X]

-### Test 1.50 - Revision search - search =
-Test description:
-- select from the menu "Search mode->advanced"
-- insert code =820001 and press ENTER
-- select a code

-Expected result:
-- Only the code 820001 is showed
+- Only the code 820001 (in all its revisions) is showed

 Passed: [X]